yaodongC/awesome-instruction-dataset/README.md

-# awesome-instruction-tuning(ChatGPT|LLaMA)-dataset
+# awesome-instruction-tuning-dataset (Included Multi-Modal)
-A collection of open-source instruction tuning datasets to train chat-based LLMs (ChatGPT,LLaMA,Alpaca)
+A collection of open-source instruction tuning datasets to train (text and multi-modal) chat-based LLMs (GPT-4, ChatGPT,LLaMA,Alpaca).
+We currently include image-instruction-answer and instruction-answer datasets.

 Instruction Tuning / Reinforcement Learning from Human Feedback (RLHF) Dataset is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.